Upsell Accessories: Guns, Seats, and Motion Platforms

 Additional references: Wikipedia entries on Virtual reality and Motion simulators, and the IAAPA industry organization for market context.

-Everything You Need to Know About 3D shooter simulator arcade machine
+Everything You Need to Know About motion simulator arcade games

 Distributors